-Here are some signs that outbursts should concern you:
+Here are some signs that emotional outbursts should concern you:

 - If your child’s tantrums and outbursts are occurring past the age in which they’re developmentally expected (up to about 7 or 8 years old)

-- If his behavior is dangerous to himself or others
+- If their behavior is dangerous to themselves or others

-- If her behavior is causing her serious trouble at school, with teachers reporting that she is out of control
+- If their behavior is causing them serious trouble at school, with teachers reporting that they are out of control

-- If his behavior is interfering with his ability to get along with other kids, so he’s excluded from play dates and birthday parties
+- If their behavior is interfering with their ability to get along with other kids, so they’re excluded from play dates and birthday parties

-- If her tantrums and defiance are causing a lot of conflict at home and disrupting family life
+- If their tantrums and defiance are causing a lot of conflict at home and disrupting family life

-- If he’s upset because he feels he can’t control his anger, and that makes him feels bad about himself
+- If they’re upset because they feel they can’t control their anger, and that makes them feels bad about themselves

 When children continue to have regular emotional outbursts, it’s usually a symptom of distress.
 The first step is understanding what’s triggering your child’s behavior.
 There are many possible underlying causes, including:

 - ADHD: Many children with ADHD, especially those who experience impulsivity and hyperactivity, have trouble controlling their behavior.
 They may find it very hard to comply with instructions or switch from one activity to another, and that makes them appear defiant and angry.
-“More than 50 percent of kids with ADHD also exhibit defiance and emotional outbursts,” says Dr. Vasco Lopes, a clinical psychologist at the Child Mind Institute.
+“More than 50 percent of kids with ADHD also exhibit defiance and emotional outbursts,” says Vasco Lopes, PsyD, a clinical psychologist.
 Their inability to focus and complete tasks can also lead to tantrums, arguing, and power struggles.
-That doesn’t necessarily mean they’ve been diagnosed with ADHD—in fact, ADHD is sometimes overlooked in kids who have a history of severe aggression because there are so many bigger issues.
+That doesn’t necessarily mean they’ve been diagnosed with ADHD — in fact, ADHD is sometimes overlooked in kids who have a history of severe aggression because there are so many bigger issues.

 - Anxiety: Children who seem angry and defiant often have severe, and unrecognized, anxiety.
-If your child has anxiety, especially if she’s hiding it, she may have a hard time coping with situations that cause her distress, and she may lash out when the demands at school, for instance, put pressure on her that she can’t handle.
-In an anxiety-inducing situation, your child’s “fight or flight” instinct may take hold—she may have a tantrum or refuse to do something to avoid the source of acute fear.
+If your child has anxiety, especially if they’re hiding it, they may have a hard time coping with situations that cause them distress, and they may lash out when the demands at school, for instance, put pressure on them that they can’t handle.
+In an anxiety-inducing situation, your child’s “fight or flight” instinct may take hold — they may have a tantrum or refuse to do something to avoid the source of acute fear.

-- Learning problems: When your child acts out repeatedly in school or during homework time, it’s possible that he has an undiagnosed learning disorder.
-Say he has a lot of trouble with math, and math problems make him very frustrated and irritable.
-Rather than ask for help, he may rip up an assignment or start something with another child to create a diversion from his real issues.
+- Learning problems: When your child acts out repeatedly in school or during homework time, it’s possible that they have an undiagnosed learning disorder.
+Say they have a lot of trouble with math, and math problems make them very frustrated and irritable.
+Rather than ask for help, they may rip up an assignment or start something with another child to create a diversion from their real issues.

 - Sensory processing issues: Some children have trouble processing the sensory information they are getting from the world around them.
-If your child is oversensitive, or undersensitive, to stimulation, things like “scratchy” clothes and too much light or noise can make her uncomfortable, anxious, distracted, or overwhelmed.
+If your child is oversensitive, or undersensitive, to stimulation, things like “scratchy” clothes and too much light or noise can make them uncomfortable, anxious, distracted or overwhelmed.
 That can lead to meltdowns for no reason that’s apparent to you or other caregivers.

 - Autism: Children on the autism spectrum are also often prone to dramatic meltdowns.
-If your child is on the spectrum, he may tend to be rigid—needing consistent routine to feel safe—and any unexpected change can set him off.
-He may have sensory issues that cause him to be overwhelmed by stimulation, and short-circuit into a meltdown that continues until he exhausts himself.
-And he may lack the language and communication skills to express what he wants or needs.
+If your child is on the spectrum, they may tend to be rigid—needing consistent routine to feel safe—and any unexpected change can set them off.
+They may have sensory issues that cause them to be overwhelmed by stimulation, and short-circuit into a meltdown that continues until they get exhausted.
+And they may lack the language and communication skills to express what they want or need.

 How can you help an “angry” child?